virat-raghav/Automated-Threat-Detection-and-Incident-Response-using-Wazuh-Shuffle-and-TheHive/README.md

     On your Windows client, open PowerShell as Administrator and run the copied command to install the Wazuh Agent.

+    Note: If you have any trouble copying the command into powershell, enable Remote Desk Protocol on the Windows machine and rdp into windows using the command:

+    ```bash
+    xfreerdp /v:<Windows IP> /u:<user> /p:<password>
+    ```
-6. Verify the Agent Connection
+7. Verify the Agent Connection

     * Return to the Wazuh Console.